 20. The Sun King Louis XIV used the big canal in the garden to show off his collection of boats. he actually sailed on the canal with small crafts or gondolas.

 21. The canal smelled awful during the reign of King Louis XIV.
-The lack of freshwater flowing created some sort of swamp-like canal that actually made people feel sick to their stomach because of its smell.
+The lack of freshwater flowing created some sort of swamp-like canal that actually made people feel sick to their stomachs because of its smell.

 22. Marie Antoinette built a new mansion for herself in the park of the Grand Trianon, fittingly called the “Petit Trianon.”
 She didn’t really enjoy being a queen and built the estate so she could just be herself and relive happy moments from her childhood.